Data and insights on international science, technology, and innovation

 - Despite a lag in academic output, Tokyo has the most patent applications within the study period – 1.11 million patents applied – as well as having the largest number of Patent Cooperation Treaty (PCT) patent applications among the 20 cities.
 At 27.9%, Hong Kong has the highest growth of PCT patent applications while Seoul leads the integrated ranking score of all its highly innovative companies.

-- San Francisco, New York, and Osaka are the top 3 cities with the largest share of publications written collaboratively between academia and industry at 10.7%, 8.6%, and 8.5% respectively.
+- San Francisco, Osaka, and Boston are the top 3 cities with the largest share of publications written collaboratively between academia and industry at 11.3%, 9.4%, and 9.3% respectively.
 This is well above the world average of 2.7%.
-Amsterdam, Singapore, and Stockholm, on the other hand, have the highest growth rate of academic-corporate publications with a CAGR of 6.9%, 5.9%, and 5.1% respectively.
+Shenzhen, Hong Kong, and Beijing, on the other hand, have the highest growth rate of academic-corporate publications with a CAGR of 26.1%, 13.7%, and 11.2% respectively.

 The full report provides further details on the data for and insights into the research and innovation landscape for the 20 global cities.
 We hope that the report will spur further discussion on how science and technology contribute to the innovativeness of cities, by focusing on their strengths and identifying areas of potential development.

 SciVal offers quick and easy access to the research performance of over 10,000 research institutions and 230 regions and countries.
 Using advanced data analytics technology, SciVal processes enormous amounts of data to generate powerful visualizations in seconds.
 The 170 trillion metrics in SciVal are calculated from 46 million publication records published in the 21,915 journals of 5,000 publishers worldwide.
 Website: https://www.elsevier.com/solutions/scival